shromana98/Pizza-Sales-Analysis/README.md

 # Analytical Results
 Brief findings of this project are:
-1. They total 21,350 orders and peak hour is 12-3pm.

-2. 2 pizzas are typically in an order.
+1. Total sales were 817.86K and 21.35K orders last year with 60 pizzas per day average, 2 pizzas are typically in an order.

-3. Bestselling Pizzas The Thai Chicken Pizza, The Barbeque Chicken Pizza, The California Chicken  Pizza.
+2. Most of the orders were sold on Friday between 12-3pm.
+3. The top 5  best sellers pizzas were from Chicken, Classis and Supreme category and the bottom 5 seller pizzas were from Veggie and Supreme category.
+4. 45.89% large size pizzas were sold.
+5. The most popular category was classic.